Octal450/MD-80/Docs/CONTRIBUTING.md

 	somethingElse();
 }

-var MyClass = func() { # Notice how it is alphabetized, except that methods are always last
+var MyClass = { # Notice how it is alphabetized, except that methods are always last
 	myVariable: 0,
 	SubClass: {
 		someVariable: 0,